-Those who heard and accepted Jesus' words, either directly or from his disciples down through the ages - they are those whom we remember today.
+Those who have heard and accepted Jesus' words, either directly from him or from his disciples down through the ages - they are those whom we remember today.
 They are our saints.
-And their line continued right down to the Prebbles and the others who founded this town and this church, and so we carry on the great heritage of faith bequeathed to us, two thousand years old and yet new every day.
+And their line continues right down through the Prebbles and the others who founded this town and this church, through the ones we will name today and right down to us - and so we carry on the great heritage of faith bequeathed to us, two thousand years old and yet new every day.
 A very blessed All Saints' day to you all.
 Amen.